1. Home

 There are ISOFIX points in the window seats and top-tethers for all three rear seats, too, and – in a boon for backseat riders – there are directional air-vents, and a single USB-A port for charging devices.

-What is the running, servicing and ownership costs of buying a MG3?
+What are the running and servicing costs of a MG3?

 MG Australia offers a seven-year, unlimited-kilometre warranty for its model range, including the new MG 3.